hannahdesmond/mastery-curriculum/chapter6/README.md

 8. If the user enters 'forward', they're told they won and the game exits.
 9. If the user enters anything other than 'right', 'left', or 'forward', they just get the message from 4 again.

-This is just the right amount of detail: now I know exactly what to program, step-by-step.
+This is just the right amount of detail.
+Now I know exactly what to program, step-by-step.
 No way am I gonna get overwhelmed by this.

 > Programming is hard.
 Just keep going, keep breaking it down.
-You can train yourself to think algorithmically: it's not a natural or intuitive way to think.
+You can train yourself to think algorithmically.
+It's not a natural or intuitive way to think.
 Once you get better, you'll forget how tough it used to be!

 %/accordion%